|

 the plaintive radio amateur call "CQ?
 CQ? calling CQ....."

-venetian-blinds cast diagonal patterns of fuzzy sun rays across
+Half-closed venetian-blinds cast diagonal patterns of fuzzy sun

-of the large radio rig.
-But there wasn’t one radio signal to be
+and shelves of the large radio rig.
+But there wasn’t one radio signal

 before, it had been his sister sitting next to him when they were